 What is the meaning / definition of Close Out in the hospitality industry?

 Hotel rooms made unavailable from sales.
 Such a closed out could be for a variety of reasons and applied to individual market segments.

 What is the meaning / definition of Comfort Letter in the hospitality industry?

 A Comfort Letter is a document prepared by a bank, an accounting firm or an audit firm confirming the legitimacy and soundness of a company's finances.

 What is the meaning / definition of Commission in the hospitality industry?

 Commission is a charge that a hotel pays to third parties (travel agents, OTAs) for selling their hotel rooms.
 It is usually a fix percentage of the room rate.

-What is the meaning / definition of Comp Set in the hospitality industry?
+What is the meaning / definition of Competition Based Pricing in the hospitality industry?